Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Dataset Analysis

 In this paper, we focus on studying fairness learning with respect to race and gender.
-The prevalences of glaucoma in Asians, Blacks, and Whites are 47.4\%, 61.4\%, and 48.4\%, respectively.
+The prevalence of glaucoma in Asians, Blacks, and Whites are 47.4\%, 61.4\%, and 48.4\%, respectively.
 Blacks have significantly (p $<$ 0.001) higher glaucoma prevalence than Whites and Asians.
-The prevalences of glaucoma in females and males are 51.1\% and 54.0\%, respectively, which do not differ significantly (p = 0.12).
-As shown in Figure \ref{rnfltdist}, Blacks have thinner RNFLTs and worse vision loss than Whites and Asians significantly (p $<$ 0.001 for both), while there are no significant differences between Whites and Asians.
-Regarding gender, males have thinner (p $<$ 0.001) RNFLTs and worse (p = 0.002) vision loss than females significantly, though the glaucoma prevalences do not differ between males and females as described in the above paragraph.
+The prevalence of glaucoma in females and males are 51.1\% and 54.0\%, respectively, which do not differ significantly (p = 0.12).
+As shown in Figure \ref{rnfltdist}, Blacks have thinner RNFLTs (70.9 $\pm$ 13.1 µm) and worse vision loss (i.e., least MD values) than Whites (73.7 $\pm$ 19.4 µm) and Asians (74.4 $\pm$ 11.8 µm) significantly (p $<$ 0.001 for both), while there are no significant differences between Whites and Asians.
+Regarding gender, males (71.6 $\pm$ 13.9 µm) have thinner (p $<$ 0.001) RNFLTs and worse (p = 0.002) vision loss than females (74.2 $\pm$ 16.1 µm) significantly, though the glaucoma prevalence does not differ between males and females as described in the above paragraph.